United States

 Rating: 3.6

-Bullwaves gives access to MT4 and MT5, which are great, but you can’t help notice the lack of a proprietary platform.
+Bullwaves gives access to MT5, which is great, but you can’t help notice the lack of a proprietary platform.

 This might be a concern if you were new to trading since many beginners prefer a more user-friendly, broker-designed platform.